kmahendra999/90DaysOfDevOps/day11/tasks.md

 ## Git Stash:
 Git stash is a command that allows you to temporarily save changes you have made in your working directory, without committing them.
 This is useful when you need to switch to a different branch to work on something else, but you don't want to commit the changes you've made in your current branch yet.

 To use Git stash, you first create a new branch and make some changes to it.
 Then you can use the command git stash to save those changes.
 This will remove the changes from your working directory and record them in a new stash.
-You can apply these changes later. git stash list command shows the list of stashed changes.
+You can apply these changes later. <code>git stash list</code> command shows the list of stashed changes.

 You can also use git stash drop to delete a stash and git stash clear to delete all the stashes.